navidrome/website/content/en/docs/usage/tagging-guidelines/index.md

 - **Keep tags tidy**: Little details like extra spaces at the end of names or inconsistent capitalization can lead to multiple entries (e.g., "The Beatles" vs "The Beatles ").
 Try to keep things tidy.
 Many tag editors can batch-clean or case-correct tags.
+- **Continuous tagging**: Make tagging part of your routine.
+When you add new music, tag it properly before (or immediately after) adding it to Navidrome. **It's easier to keep a library organized from the start than to fix a messy library later.** Your future self will thank you!
 - **Use Navidrome's strengths**: Navidrome reads a [lot of tags](https://github.com/navidrome/navidrome/blob/master/resources/mappings.yaml) (including comments, lyrics, grouping, mood, etc.).
-If you want to enrich your library, consider adding lyrics or other info via your editor — Navidrome will display lyrics if present, for example.
+If you want to enrich your library, consider adding lyrics or other info via your editor — Navidrome will display lyrics if present, for example, and has filters for various tags, like Genre, Grouping, Mood, Album Type, etc.
 - **Enjoy your music**: A bit of effort in tagging goes a long way.
 Once everything is tagged well, Navidrome will present a beautiful, browsable collection.
 You’ll spend less time searching for songs or fixing metadata and more time listening.
 Happy tagging!